audioxide/data/data/posts/20210201-articles-anders-filipsen-channels-eno-c418-in-waiting-music.md

 Filipsen says the goal with _Waiting Music_ was ‘stepping back and letting things take shape without intervention,’ and I think he’s delivered on that.
 The album is meditative, but it also has a playful streak.
 On tracks like “III” and “VIII” I find myself thinking of C418’s arrangements _Minecraft_ of all things.
 The ebb and flow of different synth tones has that same far-off innocence to it, I suppose.

 _Waiting Music_ is an altogether weightier project, though.
 The experience is expansive and bold, but also deeply serene.
 Far from sterile or robotic, the album’s pensive, melodic flow feels more like the hum of nature.
-It amounts to somethings uninhibited rather than uneventful, like instinct in slow motion.
+It’s uninhibited rather than uneventful, like instinct in slow motion.
 Ambient fans will be well served by _Waiting Music_’s offerings.
 For my part I suspect I’ll be listening to it a fair bit in the coming months.